 Have you ever been pressured to pursue a different career than your dream one simply because of your gender?
 I have, and I’m not talking about the pressure to become a nurse instead of a doctor, or a smiling secretary instead of a manual laborer.

 No, I’m talking about STEM fields: Science, Tech, Engineering, and Math.
-I’ve been encouraged numerous times by people around me to pursue a STEM-related career simply because I’m female, without any regard to my interests or my proficiency in STEM subjects.
+I’ve been encouraged numerous times by people around me to pursue a STEM-related career simply because I’m female, without any regard to my interests or my proficiency in STEM subjects (enumerated as follows).

 - All throughout my grade school career, I got reasonable grades in math, but the only science class I truly enjoyed was a conceptual science elective where we analyzed pseudoscience concepts presented in old works of (PG-rated) pulp fiction.
 I didn’t enjoy these subjects enough to really retain much more than what I needed to get through the tests, and then it went out the other ear.

 - I use technology.
 I’m not technophobic.
 In fact, I use the computer to make most of my art these days, whether it’s using graphic design programs and tools, or simply writing my thoughts down in word processing documents in hopes that they’ll become books in the end.
 But I don’t see myself programming or assembling or designing tomorrow’s technology for some other artist to use.

 - Lastly, I’m not averse to engineering, but in a practical sense, it’s just not my thing.
 Several of my family members are engineers and I’ve learned a thing or two about the field just growing up around them.
 My dad says my amateur propsmithing endeavors are a kind of engineering, but like my use of technology, it’s really just to make art.
 I don’t see myself making real-life useful things for people; just the occasional cosplay prop.
 I can think like an engineer but I’m not interested in being one.